braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/branch_for_attribution.md

 nav_title: Branch
 alias: /partners/branch_for_attribution/

-description: "This article outlines the partnership between Braze and Branch, a mobile linking platform that helps you acquire, engage, and measure across all devices, channels, and platforms by providing a holistic view of all user touch points."
+description: "This article outlines the partnership between Braze and Branch, a mobile linking platform that helps you acquire, engage, and measure across all devices, channels, and platforms."
 page_type: partner

 ---